My Photo Albums

 workshop at IBA's biannual InterNational Meet in Denver,

 Colorado.
-The full spectrum of riders, from the rookies to the top long distance veterans, will be at the meet and I
+The full spectrum of riders, from the rookies to the top long distance veterans, were at the meet and I

 with the group.
-It will be especially fun to help out the
+It was especially fun to help out the

 newcomers as our sport is one where the veterans share their experience

 with anyone interested enough to ask.
 It is definitely an honor